FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 - The debtor has a valid Social Security Number (SSN).

 - For city and county tax officials who pursue property tax debts, we can manually research SSNs for a fee (approximately $6 each).
 Use FTB 2284 PC, Request for Social Security Number Search, for this service.
-(R&TC Section 19551 and GC Section 12419.8)
+(R&TC Section 19551 and GC Sections 12419.8 and 12419.10)

-- Refer to Chapter 7 — ID Lookup to submit debts without SSNs through SWIFT.
+- Refer to Chapter 7 — ID Lookup to submit debts without SSNs through Secure Web Internet File Transfer (SWIFT).

 - There is one debt amount for each debtor.
 If one debtor has multiple accounts with you, sum the debtor’s total and submit it as one account balance item.
 If you list a debtor’s multiple accounts separately, we only accept the first account.